 The beyond dreamy NoMad—L.A.’s first outpost of the beloved New York City hotspot—has to-die-for decor both inside and on its rooftop, which is one option for couples seeking something unique for their big day.
 The whole place is Italian-inspired, and the rooftop pool reflects that with massive sculptures and a Mediterranean flair, so while you’re in the middle of a massive city, you very well might feel transported.
 Beyond the pool, there’s a covered bar and patio and a dedicated kitchen allowing for cocktail receptions and seated dinners.
 The other possibility is the super-sexy velvet-clad Mezzanine, which has a more lounge-y feel and is the perfect place for a dose of drama and drool-worthy design.

-After undergoing a total multi-year restoration and redesign, this iconic historical landmark is back in business and just so happens to be the most magical settings for a wedding.
-The 1920s Spanish colonial hotel is romantic and adaptable.
+After undergoing a total multi-year restoration and redesign, this iconic historical landmark is back in business.
+Built in the 1920s, the hotel was designed in the Spanish colonial style.
 Acclaimed chef Casey Lane and mixology mastermind Dushan Zaric have curated two restaurants and three bar concepts at the property, meaning you can rest assured everything you and your guests taste will blow you away.
 For super-intimate gatherings before the main event, there is a mirrored private dining space behind a “disappearing” bookcase in one signature suite, and a range of options for the wedding blowout itself, with plenty of art in between to set the mood.
 The graffiti mural on the outside of the building provides a great backdrop for newlywed photos, too.

 It’s technically on the verge of Downtown, in historic Chinatown, but the micro-boutique hotel in the relaunched Kim Sing Theatre is one of the city's best-kept secrets.
 It’s a 1920s vaudeville theater converted to an unbelievably unique event space, complete with a sunken living room with velvet and exposed brick, stunning original bow-truss ceilings, and a long sloping outdoor courtyard lit magically from above that could pull double duty as a ceremony venue and transition into dinner or dancing.
 The views of the skyline are beautiful, flanked with tropical trees, making it an oasis in the city.
 And since the self-contained space sleeps 10 across two stories and three bedrooms complete with en suite bathrooms (stocked with fluffy towels and Lather products), it’s the perfect accessible place to prep for the day.